bitsadmin/wesng/CMDLINE.md

   wes.py --update-wes
 ```

-# missingpatches.vbs
+# missingkbs.vbs
 ```
-Windows Exploit Suggester: Missing Patches Identifier v1.0 https://github.com/bitsadmin/wesng/
+Windows Exploit Suggester: Missing KBs Identifier v1.0 https://github.com/bitsadmin/wesng/

-Usage: missingpatches.vbs [/F] [/I:[filename]] [/P] [/O:[filename]]
+Usage: missingkbs.vbs [/F] [/I:[filename]] [/P] [/O:[filename]]

 Description:
-    Compiles a list of missing patches on the current system.
+    Compiles a list of missing KBs on the current system.
-    These missing patches are determined based either the online Windows Update service or WSUS if configured, or on an offline scanfile (wsusscn2.cab).
-This scanfile is either provided in the commandline or downloaded from the Windows Update site.
+    These missing KBs are determined based either the online Microsoft Update service or WSUS if configured, or on an offline scanfile (wsusscn2.cab).
+This scanfile is either provided in the commandline or downloaded from the Microsoft Update site.
-    By default the online Windows Update service or WSUS if configured is used.
+    By default the online Microsoft Update service is used (or WSUS if configured).

 Parameter List:
     /F or /Offline  Perform an offline scan using a scanfile.